List of African-American United States senators

 Five incumbent senators are African American: Tim Scott, Cory Booker, Raphael Warnock, Lisa Blunt Rochester, and Angela Alsobrooks.

 This is a list of African Americans who have served in the United States Senate.
 The Senate has had 14 African-American elected or appointed officeholders.
 Two each served during both the 19th and 20th centuries.
-The first was Hiram R. Revels.

 Three of the 14 African-American senators held Illinois's Class 3 seat, including Barack Obama, who went on to become President of the United States.
 This makes Illinois the state having had the most African-American U.S. senators.

 In 2016, Kamala Harris became the first African American to be elected a U.S. senator from California.
 Harris would go on to become the first African-American vice president of the United States and first African-American president of the United States Senate.

 In 2025, Tim Scott of South Carolina became the longest-serving black senator in U.S. history at the start of his third term, and the first to chair a full committee.

 Of the 14 African-American senators, nine were popularly elected (including one that previously had been appointed by his state's governor), two were elected by the state legislature prior to the ratification of the Seventeenth Amendment to the United States Constitution in 1913 (which mandated the direct election of U.S. senators by the people of each state), and three were appointed by a state governor and have not subsequently been elected.